 - Development of academic innovation and translation capability.

-Research Director: Professor John Fisher
+Executive Director: Professor John Fisher

 (Professor of Mechanical Engineering and Director of the Institute for Medical and Biological Engineering, University of Leeds)